zzmarty/node-red-contrib-lifx/README.md

 ### Parameters

-Both initial configuration and message works with the following parameters, which are passed to lifxjs library:
+Both initial configuration and message works with the following parameters, which are passed to node-lifx library:

 * `on` (bool) – whether the light should be on, or off; `true` by default
 * `hue` (uint16) – primary color of light; `0xCC15` by default